 The Sound of Portsmouth is a one-off programme exploring the history of Portsmouth's music scene.
-Produced by 2nd Year BSc Television & Broadcasting students and 2nd Year BSc Entertainment Technology for the taught unit CT5LIV, with Nigel Grundy talking about the Portsmouth Music Experience exhibition and Dave Allen talking about the local music scene.
+Produced by 2nd Year BSc Television & Broadcasting students and 2nd Year BSc Entertainment Technology for the taught unit CT5LIV, with Nigel Grundy, PME curator, talking about the Portsmouth Music Experience exhibition and musician Dave Allen talking about the local music scene.

-Please note that entry to the Portsmouth Music Experience Exhibition is free but there is an admission charge to view the 1968, 1969 and 1970 Isle of Wight Music Festival Exhibition.
+Please note entry to the Portsmouth Music Experience Exhibition is free but there is an admission charge of £3 (£2.50 concessions) to view the 1968, 1969 and 1970 Isle of Wight Music Festival Exhibition.